cehteh/onsen/README.md

 Onsen provides a hot Pool for objects.
 In most cases allocation from this Pool is faster and offers better locality than the standard allocator.

-A Box implementation for safe handling of Pool allocated objects is included.

 # Details